knowledgesystems/knowledgesystems-k8s-deployment/genome-nexus/README.md

 # delete the dump
 rm -rf /tmp/v0d16-dump
 ```

+After that you can switch the `mongodb.uri` parameter in the genome nexus config.
+Might want to keep the old database running for a bit in case one needs to revert.

 ## Notes
 - alpine docker image does not play nice with kubernetes (https://twitter.com/inodb/status/999041628970127360)